cqyates/react-image-finder/README.md

 ![red roses](/assets/images/screenshot1.png)

 ## One Cool Thing...
-about this application, it reaches into the DOM to get the height of the images, so the grid span can be fitted accordingly
+this application reaches into the DOM to get the height of the images, so the grid span can be fitted accordingly

 ![green gardens](/assets/images/screenshot2.png)